luishmcmoreno/luishmcmoreno.github.io/_pages/resume.md

 * **Email**: luishmcmoreno@gmail.com
 * **Phone number**: + 55 31 989890056

-I'm a frontend developer passionate about web with a solid knowledge in Javascript and I'm always concerned to learning new technologies.
+I'm a frontend developer passionate about the web with a solid knowledge of Javascript and I'm always concerned about learning new technologies.
 ## Skills

 ### Programming Languages